CharlieChenyuZhang/miracleplus/README.md

-# how to run the project
+# how to run the project.

 step 1: install packages by running